Joseph's Tomb: Since 2000

 After the events of October 2000, the IDF prohibited Israeli access to the tomb.
 As a result of Operation Defensive Shield, Nablus was reoccupied by the IDF in April 2002, with severe damage to the historic core of the city, where 64 heritage buildings suffered serious damage or were destroyed.
 Some Breslov hasidim and others began to take advantage of the new circumstances to visit the site clandestinely under the cover of darkness, evading army and police checkpoints.
 Eventually Joseph's tomb was once more open to visits.
 In May 2002, Israeli soldiers mistakenly opened fire on a convoy of settlers taking advantage of an ongoing incursion in Nablus to visit the tomb.
 Seven settlers were arrested by the army for illegally entering a combat zone.
 As a result of Operation Defensive Shield, the tomb was retaken by the IDF and shortly afterwards, in response to numerous requests, they renewed guarded tours of the tomb.
 One day every month at midnight as many as 800 visitors were allowed to pray at the gravesite.
-These visits were designed to prevent unauthorized and unprotected clandestine visits, mainly by Breslav Hassidim.
+These visits were designed to prevent unauthorized and unprotected clandestine visits, mainly by Breslav Hasidim.
 However, in October, citing security reasons, Israel re-imposed a ban on Jewish pilgrims obtaining special permits and travelling to the tomb.

 In February 2003 it was reported in the Jerusalem Post that the grave had been pounded with hammers and that the tree at its entrance had been broken; car parts and trash littered the tomb which had a "huge hole in its dome".
 Bratslav leader Aaron Klieger notified and lobbied government ministers about the desecration, but the IDF said it had no plans to secure or guard the site, claiming such action would be too costly.

 In February 2007, thirty five Knesset members (MKs) wrote to the army asking them to open Joseph's Tomb to Jewish visitors for prayer.
-In May 2007, Breslov hasidim visited the site for the first time in two years and later on that year, a group of hasidim found that the gravesite had been cleaned up by the Palestinians.
+In May 2007, Breslov Hasidim visited the site for the first time in two years and later on that year, a group of Hasidim found that the gravesite had been cleaned up by the Palestinians.
 In the past few years the site had suffered from neglect and its appearance had deteriorated, with garbage being dumped and tires being burned there.